MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks/baseline-aks-content.md

 For more information, see [Hub-spoke network topology in Azure](../../hybrid-networking/hub-spoke.yml).

-To review the network topology changes included in the Windows containers on AKS baseline reference architecture, see the [companion article](./windows-containers-on-aks.yml).
+To review the network design changes included in the Windows containers on AKS baseline reference architecture, see the [companion article](./windows-containers-on-aks.yml#network-design).

 ### Hub